In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 Ethical considerations and challenges of generative AI in healthcare

-Even though tech and consulting giants continue to invest in AI, we can also see how prominent AI experts, including Tesla CEO Elon Musk and OpenAI CEO Sam Altman, warn of the risks associated with the technology.
+We often see how prominent AI experts, including Tesla CEO Elon Musk and OpenAI CEO Sam Altman, warn of the risks associated with the technology.
 So, which challenges does generative AI bring to healthcare?

 -